matheuristic/dotfiles/software_notes.md

 - [FontForge](https://fontforge.org/):
   Font editor
 - [Hammerspoon](https://www.hammerspoon.org/):
-  Enables scripting with [Lua](https://www.lua.org/) to interact with macOS APIs, for example it can be used to enable scrolling by moving the mouse when holding down the middle-button ([link](https://superuser.com/questions/303424/can-i-enable-scrolling-with-middle-button-drag-in-os-x)) (macOS)
+  Enables macOS scripting with [Lua](https://www.lua.org/) to interact with system APIs, for example it can be used to enable scrolling by moving the mouse when holding down the middle-button ([link](https://superuser.com/questions/303424/can-i-enable-scrolling-with-middle-button-drag-in-os-x))
 - [htop](https://htop.dev/)
   ([Github](https://github.com/htop-dev/htop)):
   TUI process viewer similar to `top` but with more features